larsrnielsen/relocating-to-usa/README.md

 #### Letting USCIS know your address
 You have to register your home address within 10 days of any change of address.
 This is done by filing an AR-11 via https://www.uscis.gov/ar-11

+### Your family

+#### School
+At least in California, your kids must have a certain of vaccines, before they are allowed to start in school.
+The list for California can be found here: [School & Childcare Requirements for Immunizations](https://cchealth.org/immunization/school-requirements.php) Be ready to provide their vaccine cards in English as documentation.
+As the insurance you travel to the US with does not cover regular vaccines then it is a good idea to close any gaps, before relocation.

 ### Other tips

 #### Addresses